-Rubina-Abhinav’s Royal Wedding: Rubina Dilaik Looks No Less Than A Royal Princess!
+Rubina-Abhinav’s Royal Wedding: Rubina Dilaik Looks No Less Than A Princess!
 (Inside PICS)

 - NEW PICS: Surveen Chawla’s Secret Marriage!
 Rubina Dilaik & Keerti Kelkar Turn Surveen’s Bridesmaids

 Television's adorable couple Rubina Dilaik and Abhinav Shukla, who got engaged a couple of months ago, are getting married today (June 21, 2018).
 The wedding is happening at Shimla's Woodville palace.
 It's a private affair with just family members, relatives and close friends in attendance.
-Sristhy Rode, Karan V Grover, Sharad and Keerti Kelkar, Ghazala Shaikh, Hussain and Tina Kuwajerwala are a few Rubina and Abhinav's close friends who are attending the wedding.
+Sristhy Rode, Karan V Grover, Sharad and Keerti Kelkar, Ghazala Shaikh, Hussain and Tina Kuwajerwala are a few of Rubina and Abhinav's close friends who are attending the wedding.
 The pre-wedding ceremonies - mehendi, haldi and ring ceremonies were held on June 19 and 20.

 The baraat has arrived and the bride, Rubina was seen dancing while she headed towards the mantap.
 Take a look at the pictures.

-Rubina Looks No Less Than A Royal Princess
+Rubina Looks No Less Than A Princess

-The bride, Rubina arrived under a phoolon ki chaadar at the wedding.
+The bride, Rubina, arrived under a phoolon ki chaadar at the wedding.
 She looked stunning in a pastel colour lehenga and heavy jewellery.
 Like a Punjabi bride, the actress also had her Kaleerein.

 The Groom

 The groom looked dapper in turquoise sherwani with a white colour pagadi.
-Akanksha Thakral shared a picture snapped with the bride and captioned it, ‘One with the groom @anshukla09'. - (sic)
+Akanksha Thakral shared a picture snapped with the groom and captioned it, ‘One with the groom @anshukla09'. - (sic)

 Rubina & Abhinav Wedding

-The cutest moment was during jaimala.
+The cutest moment was during the jaimala.
 Rubina easily made Abhinav wear the varmala.
-But Rubina's friends gave a little tough time for Abhinav, as they lifted Rubina up while Abhinav was putting the varmala around her neck.
+But Rubina's friends gave a little tough time for Abhinav, as they lifted Rubina up while Abhinav was trying to put the varmala around her neck.
 Well, it was fun watching them!
 (Watch video at the end of the slider)

 Saat Phere